 Tell me something interesting about you…

-I play ice hockey for a local recreational team have a shark-fin shaped scar on my hand!
+When I’m not injured (seems to be happening a lot these days) I play ice hockey for a local recreational team.
+I have a shark-fin shaped scar on my hand, and really ugly feet.

 How can I get in touch?